project-gauntlet/gauntlet/nix/README.md

 When updating dependencies or bumping the project version, please follow these steps to adjust the relevant values at the top of `./nix/overlay.nix`:

-1. If there is a new package release, set `version` to that upcoming version tag.
-2. If `package-lock.json` has changed, set `npmDepsHash` to `""` and rebuild with `nix build`, copying the actual value back into `npmDepsHash`.
+1. If `package-lock.json` has changed, set `npmDepsHash` to `""` and rebuild with `nix build`, copying the actual value back into `npmDepsHash`.
 This is necessary for `fetchNpmDeps` because `importNpmLock` doesn't work with `git://` dependencies like for `@project-gauntlet/tools`.
-3. If `Cargo.lock` has changed, run `nix run .#fetch-rusty-v8-hashes` and replace `RUSTY_V8_ARCHIVE` as instructed if different.
+2. If `Cargo.lock` has changed, run `nix run .#fetch-rusty-v8-hashes` and replace `RUSTY_V8_ARCHIVE` as instructed if different.
 Because building `librusty_v8` takes forever, we follow nixpkgs precedent and fetch binaries in a fixed-output-derivation.

 When making any changes to nix code, please format with `nix fmt` when done.